- January 5, 2024

 By working with your healthcare team, you can find an effective treatment plan and helpful strategies to manage your symptoms — allowing you to achieve your goals and ambitions without ADHD holding you back!

-How does ADHD affect the brain?
+How Does ADHD Affect the Brain?

-The second pathway, known as the “mesocortical pathway,” connects a region of the brain that is rich in dopamine with the prefrontal cortex.
+The second pathway, known as the “neocortical pathway,” connects a region of the brain that is rich in dopamine with the prefrontal cortex.
 Through dopamine transmission, this pathway helps the prefrontal cortex facilitate executive functions such as cognition, working memory, and decision making.

 The scientists consider that these interruptions could be affected by an irregular number of dopamine receivers in the brains of individuals with ADHD.
 The dopamine transporter is a protein that is responsible for removing dopamine from the gap between neurons and terminating dopamine transmission.
 Improved number of these carriers can lead to lower thw level of dopamine in brain.

 Although we are no sure about the exact reason behind the signs of ADHD, Progress in medical study has made us understand the problem more clearly about the syndrome.
 Recognizing mechanical and biological alterations in the brains of kids with ADHD will not know their efforts, and they also make prominent progresses in management.

 Changing problem behaviors is another strategy that can help improve the daily quality of life for people with ADHD.
 This means identifying activities, parts of your schedule, or unhealthy tendencies that may be making your ADHD symptoms worse or preventing treatment.